SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr of Precise Doppler Monitoring: Results

-The remaining 4 RV signals (7.1\%) were not obviously associated with any known planets, stellar activity, or aliases, and were therefore dealt with on a more individual basis.
-Adopting the language of \citet{Laliotis+2023AJ}, any of these as yet unclassified signals that had a well-defined periodogram peak, and whose RV signal strength increased roughly monotonically with the number of RV observations, were classified as planet candidates (``PC'').
-In less obvious cases (e.g., multiple periodogram peaks are clustered around a narrow range of periods) we labeled the signal as a source requiring confirmation (``SRC''), indicating that more evidence is needed to classify the signal as either PC or SA.
-We classified 2 RV signals as PC and 2 RV signals as SRC.
+We classified each of the remaining 56 RV signals based on the stellar activity diagnostic plots (e.g., Figure \ref{fig:HD190360_Sind_periodogram_plot}) and previous results from the literature.
+We determined that 26 signals were caused by stellar activity either in the form of magnetic activity cycles or rotationally-modulated activity (SA or SA-R).
+Another 19 of the signals were classified as false alarms (FA) due to instrumental systematics or aliasing, and 5 signals were classified as long-period signal (LPS) as defined in \secref{sec:analysis:rvsearch}.
+The last 6 signals were classified as either planet candidates (PC) or sources requiring classification (SRC).
+These signals were not obviously associated with any known planets, stellar activity, instrumental effects, or aliases.
+Following \citet{2023AJ....165..176L}, we classified a signal as PC if the periodogram peak was well defined and the RV signal strength increased roughly monotonically with the number of RV observations.
+In more ambiguous cases (e.g., multiple periodogram peaks clustered around a narrow range of periods) we labeled the signal as SRC, indicating that more data or more sophisticated modeling is needed to robustly classify the signal.
+We classified 4 RV signals as PC and 2 RV signals as SRC.

-We elaborate on these classifications on a system-by-system basis for targets \emph{without} previous detections of planets in the following 8 subsections.
-Detections in systems \emph{with} previously known planets are discussed individually in Appendix \ref{appx:detected_KPs}, and \emph{non-detections} in systems with known planets are discussed in Appendix \ref{appx:undetected_KPs}.
+All of the signal classifications are summarized in Table \ref{tab:rvsearch_class_counts}.
+We elaborate on these classifications in 6 systems with newly-detected signals (PC or SRC) in \secref{sec:hd190360} to \ref{sec:hd219623}.
+More detailed discussion of the classifications in systems with updated parameters of \emph{known planets} can be found in Appendix \ref{appx:signals_known_planets}, and discussion of \emph{non-detections} in systems with previously reported planet can be found in Appendix \ref{appx:undetected_KPs}.
+Lastly, all other non-companion classifications are discussed in Appendix \ref{appx:other_signals}.